dtragain/dtragain/README.md

 ## Hi there 👋

-- incase of extiction i now have a gitlab page: https://gitlab.com/DtrAgain
+- incase of extinction i now have a gitlab page: https://gitlab.com/DtrAgain